mindspore-ai/docs/tutorials/inference/source_en/serving_grpc.md

 ## Overview

 The gRPC API is provided to access the MindSpore Serving.
 In the Python environment, the [mindspore_serving.client](https://gitee.com/mindspore/serving/blob/master/mindspore_serving/client/python/client.py) module is provided to fill in requests and parse responses.
-The gRPC server (a worker node) supports only the Ascend platform.
+The gRPC server supports the Ascend and Nvidia GPU platform.
 The client running does not depend on a specific hardware environment.
 The following uses `add` and `ResNet-50` as examples to describe how to use the gRPC Python API on clients.

 ## add

-This example comes from [add example](https://gitee.com/mindspore/serving/blob/master/example/add/client.py).
+This example comes from [add example](https://gitee.com/mindspore/serving/blob/master/example/add/serving_client.py).
 The `add` Servable provides the `add_common` method to add up two 2x2 tensors.
 The code of the gRPC Python client is as follows.
 One gRPC request includes three pairs of independent 2x2 tensors.

 ```python
 from mindspore_serving.client import Client